keyboardio/Model01-Firmware/README.md

 make flash
 ```

-When the builder tells you to hit Enter to continue, hold down "Prog" on your keyboard and hit Enter.
+When the builder tells you to hit Enter to continue, hold down "Prog" in the top left corner of your keyboard and hit Enter.

 ### Option 2: From the Arduino IDE

 Open the sketch you wish to flash (for example, `Model01-Firmware.ino`).

 Click the Upload button or press `Ctrl-U`.

-Hold down "Prog" on your keyboard, particularly when the compile finishes and the upload begins.
+Hold down the "Prog" key in the top left corner of your keyboard, until the compile finishes and the upload begins.

 # Thanks!